engasa/Obsidian-Github-Vault/Things I did/EL Details.md

-# another year
-another year
-# 2024/2025
+# 2024/2025 - Details only
-* Undergraduate Computing at UBCO Session** with High School Counselors
+* Undergraduate Computing at UBCO Session** with High School Counselors ^e035f9
 	* (June 11, 2024 email from Lindsay Howe, Communication Manager, Deans office: "FoS, in collaboration with SoE, has been allotted a one hour timeslot to discuss/present on computing programs at UBCO (computer engineering, data science, computer science).
 As someone who teaches first-year computer science, I was wondering if you would be interested in participating in this event with a colleague from SoE, and possibly a student on July 5 from 11am-12pm.
 You and your SoE colleague would present an overview of options available to undergraduate students in this area (creation of the Powerpoint will not be your responsibility), and then you would be asked questions from the international counsellors, followed by the opportunity to mingle with them in a more casual environment."
 	* see
 		* email in June/July 2023 from: Howe, Lindsay <lhowe92@mail.ubc.ca>
 		* folder: Service\Student Recruitment\Undergrad Comp...etc.

+* CTL Back to Teaching Bootcamp! (to present NuTeach and LearnCoding) ^9b13a5
+	* 1 hour session Aug 21 from 1 to 2.
+A lightning-round style presentations where each presenter has <=10 min to demo/talk about a given tool and its contribution to learning leaving room for discussion.
+The intent is for attendees to learn of some of the innovative tools you are using/developing and we expect there will be follow up conversations, even after the session.
+	* See emails from Abir Cosyn July 22nd

 (1) Working with student unions
 	COSC111 workshop: CSCU union